php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Code MUST follow all rules outlined in [PSR-1].

+The term 'StudlyCaps' in PSR-1 MUST be interpreted as PascalCase where the first letter of each word is capitalised including the very first letter.

 ### Files

 All PHP files MUST use the Unix LF (linefeed) line ending.